||102 School of Music Building

 For Ensemble Courses • All music ensemble courses are also open to both majors and nonmajors by audition only, with the exception of MUS 4230 , MUS 4232 , and MUS 4233 which require no audition.
 Students should contact the director of the ensemble in which they wish to participate to arrange an audition during the registration period the semester prior to the one in which the student wishes to participate.
 Auditions may also be arranged during late registration at the beginning of each semester.
 These courses are open to all students, including freshmen and sophomores.

 All students enrolled for private lessons in performance, regardless of their college or school (with the exception of graduate keyboard and graduate voice students) may, at the discretion of the director of the School of Music, in consultation with the conductor of the organization concerned and the applied teacher, be required to participate in one of the major performing organizations for laboratory experience.
-Placement in ensembles is at the discretion of the ensemble director and applied faculty member.

 Participation in major ensembles appropriate to the major instrument is required of all music majors.
 (See list of ensembles under Music Courses).
 MUS 4253 may count as a major ensemble as follows: